JimmyKenMerchant/RaspberryPi/spi_test/README.md

 * GPIO 8 as SPI0 CE0 (Chip Enable 0)

-* GPIO 9 as SPI0 MISO
+* GPIO 9 as SPI0 MISO: Make sure to take care of input voltage, up to 3.3 volts.

 * GPIO 10 as SPI0 MOSI